google/blockly-samples/codelabs/custom_renderer.md

 Note: you must include your custom code *after* including the Blockly library.

-## Minimal custom renderer
+## Define and register a renderer

-This is the minimum code needed to define a new renderer.

-Create and include a new file named `custom_renderer.js`.
+A **Renderer** is the interface between your custom rendering code and the rest of Blockly.
+Blockly provides a base renderer with all required fields set to default values.

-Define a renderer that extends the base renderer.
+Your new renderer must extend the base renderer:
 ```js
 CustomRenderer = function(name) {
   CustomRenderer.superClass_.constructor.call(this, name);